Flower Hill, New York: Geography

 According to the United States Census Bureau, the village has a total area of 1.6 sqmi, all land.

 Additionally, Flower Hill is located on the southern portion of the Cow Neck Peninsula.

+At 40º48' N, Flower Hill is located at roughly the same latitude as Canton, Ohio, Lincoln, Nebraska, Madrid, Spain, Aomori, Japan, Goshogawara, Japan, and Naples, Italy.

 Topography

-Like the rest of Long Island's North Shore, Flower Hill is situated on a terminal moraine, which is named the Harbor Hill Moraine.
+Like the rest of Long Island's North Shore, Flower Hill is situated on a terminal moraine, known as the Harbor Hill Moraine.
 This moraine was formed by glaciers during the Wisconsin Glacial Episode, and is named for Harbor Hill in Roslyn; Harbor Hill is the highest geographic point in Nassau County.

-Some of the hills in Flower Hill reach elevations high enough that on a clear day, the skyline of New York City can easily be seen from the ground – notably in the Manhasset portion of the village.
+Some of the hills in Flower Hill reach elevations high enough that on a clear day, the skyline of New York City can easily be seen from the ground – most notably in the Manhasset portion of the village.

 The highest point in Flower Hill is on Ridge Drive East, at 219 ft.
 The lowest point is Hempstead Harbor, which is at sea level.
 Both the highest and lowest points in Flower Hill are within the portion of the village served by the Roslyn Post Office.

+Geology

+Flower Hill is the namesake of the Flower Hill sand – a geologic unit of the Manhasset Formation.